microsoft/react-native-code-push/README.md

 1. Run `rnpm link react-native-code-push`

-    *Note: If you don't already have RNPM installed, you can do so by simply running `npm i -g rnpm` and then executing the above command.*
+    *Note: If you don't already have RNPM installed, you can do so by simply running `npm i -g rnpm` and then executing the above command.
+Alternatively, if you're using React Native 0.28+, you can run `react-native link` instead, since RNPM was merged into React Native starting in that version.*

 And that's it!
 Isn't RNPM awesome? :)